ossrs/srs-docs/src/pages/faq-srs-stack.md

 <a name="bandwidth"></a><br/><br/><br/>

-## Low bandwidth, get more bandwidth
+## Low bandwidth, Get More Bandwidth

 The bandwidth of lightweight application servers ranges from 4 to 20Mbps, which is somewhat limited for audio and video.
 If you want higher bandwidth, such as 100Mbps, you can choose CVM or AWS VPS.